yw2247/compmethods-yw2247/problem_set_0/README.md

 They demonstrate that the function correctly maps a diagnosis title to ICD-9 codes and then to subject IDs.
 The function can also handle edge cases properly.

 **4d.
 Age Calculation**<br>
 *Calculate the age in days at the time of death (dod-dob) for patients diagnosed with "Intestinal infection due to Clostridium difficile".
-Report your findings.*
+Report your findings.*<br>
 There are 7 patients diagonsed with the syndrome.
-After dropping one row with unrealistic values (dob:1880-02-29, dod:2180-03-20; overflow due to de-identified shifted dates), I obtained results for 6 patients.<br>
+After dropping one row with unrealistic values (dob:1880-02-29, dod:2180-03-20; overflow due to de-identified shifted dates), I obtained results for 6 patients:<br>

 The ages ranged from 21358 days (~58 years) to 29891 days (~82 years).<br>
 The mean age at death was about 25699 days (~70 years).<br>
 The distribution shows that these patients generally died between their late 50s and early 80s.<br>